sorenessen/calypso_chat/README.md

 Mac comes with a built in system ruby version (2.6).
 You will want to install version 3.3.1 for this application to work properly.

-Tou will need to force the version of ruby we want to use:
+You will need to force the version of ruby we want to use:

   `rbenv global 3.3.1`